Kenza-AI/sagify/README.md

 # sagify

-A command-line utility to train and deploy Machine Learning/Deep Learning models on [AWS SageMaker](https://aws.amazon.com/sagemaker/) in a few simple steps!
+A command-line utility to train and deploy LLMs and Machine Learning/Deep Learning models on [AWS SageMaker](https://aws.amazon.com/sagemaker/) in a few simple steps!
 It hides all the details of Sagemaker so that you can focus 100% on Machine Learning, and not in low level engineering tasks.

 For detailed reference to Sagify commands please go to: [Read the Docs](https://Kenza-AI.github.io/sagify/)